 - Do not show again notifications

-You can always change what is synced via the Preferences Sync: Configure command or by opening the Manage gear menu, selecting Preferences Sync is On, and then Preferences Sync: Configure.
+You can always change what is synced via the Settings Sync: Configure command or by opening the Manage gear menu, selecting Settings Sync is On, and then Settings Sync: Configure.

 When synchronizing settings between multiple machines, there may occasionally be conflicts.
 Conflicts can happen when first setting up sync between machines or when settings change while a machine is offline.
 When conflicts occur, you will be presented with the following options:

 - Accept Local: Selecting this option will overwrite remote settings in the cloud with your local settings.

 - Accept Remote: Selecting this option will overwrite local settings with remote settings from the cloud.